 Our Vision Is To Ensure That Every Young Adult In San Diego County Has The Resources And Support Necessary To Live A Healthy And Productive Life Off The Streets.

-Twice weekly, trained professionals and volunteers from Doors of Change™ comb the streets and beaches of San Diego, engaging with young people who appear to be homeless, or at risk of homelessness.
-Offering water, socks, and sleeping bags provides the opportunity to engage youth in a conversation about what Doors of Change™ has to offer and encourage them to attend an upcoming class.
+Twice weekly, trained professionals and volunteers from Doors of Change™ comb the streets and beaches around San Diego County, engaging with young people who appear to be homeless, or at risk of homelessness.
+Offering water, socks, and sleeping bags provides the opportunity to engage youth in a conversation about what Doors of Change™ has to offer and encourage them to reach out to one of our case managers.
 Youth are treated with dignity and without judgment.
 Over 8,000 young people have interacted with the Outreach Team in the past five years.